SheffieldML/GPy/README.md

 ## Support and questions to the community

-We have set up a mailing list for any questions you might have or problems you feel others have encountered:

-gpy-users@lists.shef.ac.uk

-Feel free to join the discussions on the issues section, too.
+Ask questions using the issues section.

 ## Updated Structure